pdfcoffee/Haraj-UI-Enhanced/README.md

 ## Feedback and Suggestions

-We will be happy to hear from users, please send all feedback and suggestions to EMAIL@GMAIL.COM
+We will be happy to hear from users, please send all feedback and suggestions to @pdfcoffee